Groestlcoin/groestlcoin/doc/external-signer.md

 With `<fingerprint>` being the hexadecimal 8-symbol identifier for a wallet.

-Bitcoin Core passes this flag to commands that operate on a specific external-signer wallet, for example `getdescriptors`, `displayaddress` and `signtx`.
+Groestlcoin Core passes this flag to commands that operate on a specific external-signer wallet, for example `getdescriptors`, `displayaddress` and `signtx`.

 ### `enumerate` (required)